sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

 * ❶ You may enter keyword to filter parameters that are exposed.
 * ❷ All parameter changes are cancelled and it goes to the detail page.
-* ❸ A popup shows to compare before and after changes are applied.
+* ❸ A pop-up that compares the status before and after changes shows up.

 ![Parameter Group Details 003](https://static.toastoven.net/prod_rds_mssql/parameter_group_detail_003.png)

 * ❹ All parameters are returned to default.
 * ❺❻ Error messages that occur during parameter modification show.

-### Comparing Parameter Groups
+### Compare Parameter Groups

 Compare two different parameter groups to find different parameters.
 Select two parameter groups to compare from the list.